opendatadiscovery/odd-platform/README.md

 ### Data Quality

+* Utilize advanced Data Quality Dashboard to gain insights into data quality metrics, trends, and issues across your datasets, enabling proactive data quality management
-* Simplify DQ processes by using ODD and Great Expectations compatibility
+* Simplify DQ processes by using ODD with Great Expectations and DBT tests compatibility
 * Integrate ODD with any custom DQ framework

+### Reference Data Management (Lookup Tables) - a part of Master Data Management (MDM)

+* Manage and store reference data centrally, ensuring a single source of truth for key data elements like currency codes, country names, and product categories, etc.
+* Easily integrate Lookup Tables with data pipelines and transformations, enhancing data enrichment and validation processes
+* Support data governance and compliance efforts by maintaining accurate and consistent reference data across all data assets

 ## Getting Started